 - Chop the flowers finely.
 You should get about 1 teaspoon.

-- Now transfer the well-drained rice and mochi mugi into the rice cooker, add water until the 2-cup line (or add 400 ml water).
+Now transfer the well-drained rice and mochi mugi into the rice cooker, add water until the 1-cup line (200 ml).
 Then evenly distribute the chopped flowers over the rice.
 Press “start” to cook the rice.

 - Once the rice is done cooking, add 2 tsp white sesame seeds and fluff the rice with a rice scooper.
 Roughly divide the rice into 6 equal portions.